 Plant knowledge equals power for landscapers.

-If you can identify plants, know how they grow and understand how to keep them alive, that’s half of your battle in the landscaping world.
+If you can identify plants, know how they grow, and understand how to keep them alive, that’s half of your battle in the landscaping world.

 Unfortunately, there are too many landscapers that don’t dedicate the time to understand, learn or appreciate the plant life around them.
+The days are busy and there just isn't the time.

 That is why every landscaper needs to find one or two clients in each zone or climate to be a tester.